 To get access to the Den, you’ll need to complete a series of challenges to triangulate its location.
 The easiest way is through hacking SHD terminals (like the one at the end of the tutorial mission) or stealing Dark Zone chests.
 Doing these, as opposed to killing other players, will prevent you from becoming a Disavowed Agent or a Manhunted Rogue, giving you a better chance of completing all the objectives without player interference.

 Once you’ve chased the trail of objectives, the location of the Den should unlock.
-Once you’re inside, you’ll be rewarded with an exclusive merchant that sells high-quality loot, as well as instantly losing your Rogue status to allow you to return to civil Agent society.
+Once you’re inside, you’ll be rewarded with an exclusive merchant (that you’ll have to unlock separately) that sells high-quality loot, and your Rogue status will be wiped, allowing you to return to civil Agent society.

 Extraction is the most vulnerable time for any player in the Dark Zone, as it’s a common place for players to be overcome by greed and try to swipe your loot at the last available second.
 One player fires a flare, alerting everybody else in the Dark Zone that an extraction has started.
 Those wanting to get their equipment out safely will need to hold off for a period against enemies, both NPCs and Rogue Agents.

 Because of this, it’s always recommended to hang back for as long as you possibly can if other players are around; stay hidden, keep a line of sight with the zipline, and get ready to defend your extraction through any means necessary.